Thermal

 echo 95000 > /sys/class/thermal/thermal_zone0/emul_temp

-According to the configuration of Genio 350-EVK, the passive cooling (lowering CPU frequency in this case) is enabled when the temperature exceeds 105 degree celsius.
+According to the configuration of Genio 350-EVK, the passive cooling (lowering CPU frequency in this case) is enabled when the temperature exceeds 105 degrees Celsius.
 We can verify it by running the commands:

 cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_cur_freq